BAKAOLC/DuckovCustomModel/README_EN.md

   - Valid values: `"Character"`, `"Pet"`
   - Can contain multiple values, indicating the model is compatible with both characters and pets
   - The model selection interface will filter and display compatible models based on the currently selected target type
-- `SoundInfos` (optional): Array of sound information, supports configuring tags for sounds
+- `CustomSounds` (optional): Array of custom sound information, supports configuring tags for sounds
   - Each sound can be configured with multiple tags (`normal`, `surprise`, `death`)
-  - Defaults to `"normal"` tag when no tags are specified
+  - Defaults to `["normal"]` when no tags are specified
   - The same sound file can be used for multiple scenarios

 ## Locator Points